-Electrometers, picoammeters, SourceMeter® SMU instruments and other SMUs may be damaged if excessive voltage is applied to the input.
+Electrometers, picoammeters, and SMUs may be damaged if excessive voltage is applied to the input.
 Most instruments have a specification for the maximum allowable voltage input.
 In some applications, this maximum voltage may be unavoidably exceeded.
-Some of these applications may include leakage current of capacitors, reverse diode leakage, or insulation resistance of cables or connectors.
+Some of these applications may include leakage current of capacitors, reverse diode leakage, or insulation resistance of cables or films.
 If the component or material breaks down, all the voltage would be applied to the ammeter's input, possibly destroying it.
 In these cases, additional overload protection is required to avoid damaging the input circuitry of the instrument.